Choochoo/MovieReviewForSelfHosting/README.md

 ### FFmpeg Installation (Required)

-The application automatically converts large WAV files (>100MB) to MP3 for faster, more reliable uploads to Gladia.
-This requires FFmpeg to be installed on your system.
+The app automatically converts large WAV files (>100MB) to MP3 for faster, more reliable uploads to Gladia.
+You'll need FFmpeg installed on your system.

 #### Windows
 ```bash